ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/ios-tracker/iOS-Tracker-Setup-0.4.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [**Step 2: Setup a Tracker**](Setting-up-a-Tracker) > [**iOS tracker**](iOS-tracker-setup)

-*NOTE*: This version has not yet been released, please refer to *[Version 0.4][ios-0.4]* documentation.

-This page refers to version 0.5.0 of the Snowplow Objective-C Tracker, which is the latest version.
+This page refers to version 0.4.0 of the Snowplow Objective-C Tracker, which is the latest version.
 Documentation for earlier versions is available:

 * *[Version 0.1-0.3][ios-0.3]*
-* *[Version 0.4][ios-0.4]*

 ## Contents